 - Object: 540 × 1057 × 516 mm

-This sculpture was originally made from off-cuts of timber, and was then cast in bronze.
+This sculpture was originally made from off-cuts of timber, then cast in bronze.
 With its sloping mast, it resembles a traditional Nile boat.
-Twombly’s title refers to the journey from the ancient Egyptian capital Luxor to the burial grounds, such as the Valley of the Kings, in the deserts on the west bank of the Nile.
-The block of wood placed on the boat like a piece of cargo could represent a sarcophagus protecting the body on its final journey.
+Models like this were buried in ancient Egyptian tombs to transport the souls of the dead.
+The title refers to the journey from Egypt’s ancient capital Luxor to the burial grounds in the deserts on the west bank of the Nile.
+The block of wood placed on the boat could represent a sarcophagus, a stone coffin which would protect the body on its final journey.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.